-Macquarie Grammar is a traditionally focussed Grammar School, it only offers NESA developed courses; we do not offer any School based courses, so that we maximise each student's ATAR (Australian Tertiary Admissions Rank) potential for University entry.
-Therefore, we do not offer any vocational or trade training programmes.
-All of our Year 12 students in 2016 received a Year 12 Higher School Certificate.
+Macquarie Grammar is a traditionally focussed Grammar School, it only offers NESA developed courses; we do not offer School based or VET courses, as we maximise each student's ATAR (Australian Tertiary Admissions Rank) potential for University entry.
+All our students who completed Year 10 were awarded with a RoSA and all of our Year 12 students in 2017 received a Year 12 Higher School Certificate.

 All students requested an ATAR from the Universities Admissions Centre, in order to secure offers into Australian universities.
-In 2016 our top ATAR result was 98.95, an outstanding result from our School Dux Bao Vu.
+In 2017 our top ATAR result was in the 90s, and the HSC Dux was Keyu (Daisy) Chen.